How Can I Help?

 Nourishing Wellness 'Within'

 I have developed an online mindfulness-training program, which I piloted with rural medical students in 2016 and 2017.
 I am now evaluating the program using a randomised control trial with both urban and rural medical students from two local universities.
-I have recently submitted the findings of my 2016 data analysis to a peer-reviewed journal, and hope to have this published shortly.
-View a summary of my research findings below.
+I have recently published the findings of my 2016 data in BMC Medical Education.
+View my research paper below.

 My desire to give back to my community led me to create the Holistic Health Practitioner Network (HHPN), bringing together practitioners to learn about our various practices and better support our patients and clients to achieve optimal health using a holistic approach.
-The HHPN has hosted the South West Wellness Expo in Busselton in 2016 and 2017, and will be running it again in 2018 as the South West Wellness Festival.
+The HHPN has hosted the South West Wellness Expo in Busselton in 2016 and 2017, and again in 2018 as the South West Wellness Festival.
 The Festival is a free community event aimed to raise awareness about the numerous ways to optimise health and wellbeing, as well as create a sense of connection and belonging within our community.
-The previous two Expos have been well attended with positive feedback from both practitioners and attendees, and I am excited to see what 2018 brings!
+Each event has been well attended with positive feedback from both practitioners and attendees.

 Further to this, I am the GP representative on the South West Radiance Support Network.
 This Network was established in 2017 to connect parents to local services in the South West to support emotional well-being during early parenthood.
 I was involved in organising the 2017 'Act Belong Commit' Radiance Festival in Busselton as well as the inaugural 'Perinatal Mental Health Workshop' for health practitioners and community members in Perth in October 2017.